Search

 1. Be enrolled in a Ph.D. (preferred) or advanced MSc programme in astronomy or relevant technical discipline at a recognised university or similar institution awarding such degrees.
 Preference is given to students from the Nordic countries, and students from non-EU countries are only accepted under exceptional circumstances.

-3. Be capable and willing to work during day and night time, occasionally also on weekends or public holidays, at an altitude of 2400 metres above sea level, and to take up residence on La Palma for the duration of the Studentship.
+3. Be capable and willing to work during day and night time, also on weekends or public holidays, at an altitude of 2400 metres above sea level, and to take up residence on La Palma for the duration of the Studentship.

 4. Have a good working knowledge of English, the working language at the NOT; knowledge of Spanish is an advantage.
-A driving licence is normally required.

 Conditions